NBKRedSpy/BtShowXp/README.md

 # BEX XP Cap Workaround

+Please note that the XP Cap bug only affects the "full xp difficulty" by half a skull.
+So if the pilot requires at least a 2 skull mission to get full XP, the bug would require a 2.5 skull mission to get the full XP.
+The Battletech Extended team has confirmed the support ticket.

 To work around the BT_Extended_CE XP Cap bug, the BT_Extended_CE\mod.json can be modified to move the Caps up one level.
 Once the pilots require a 5 skull mission to progress, disable XPCap or the pilots will only gain 10% XP.